Back to Top

 Outside the Classroom

-Interprofessional educational activities occur with other health professions throughout training, including the other health professions in the College of Allied Health Sciences (Physical Therapy, Occupational Therapy, Speech Language Pathology), and the Medical College of Georgia.
+Interprofessional educational activities occur with other health professions throughout training, including the University of Georgia School of Pharmacy, Augusta University Dental Hygiene Program, the Medical College of Georgia, and other health professions in the Augusta University’s College of Allied Health Sciences (Physical Therapy, Occupational Therapy, and Speech, Language, and Pathology).

 Multiple volunteer opportunities exist across health care fields, including the Equality Clinic and Clinica Latina.